ludi317/hex-decoding/README.md

 #### Why is a 2D table faster than a flattened version of itself, as a 1D single array?
 Shouldn't they be the same?
 An examination of the assembly code reveals that the 1-D lookup generates an extra opcode as compared to the 2D.
 Pure array indexing is better optimized by the compiler.

-#### Should I use the 2D table method in my production code to decode hex?
-Probably not.
-I would personally go with FromSmallString, which is the Go Standard Library's implementation as of Go 1.19.
-It uses a 1D lookup table whose size is 256 bytes.
-The 2D tables have length 256*256, which I think uses too much memory for the sake of speed.